krishnagv198/support-wheel-of-fate-master/README.md

 Spring Cloud Function is used to support serverless providers.
 Only AWS Lambda handler is implemented in this project.

-Note: Lombok Project is used for POJO classes.
-For IDE setup follow https://projectlombok.org/setup/overview

 ## REST API